 Iran as a four season country and oldest civilization of the world through its history, is one destination a traveler or anyone should visit AT LEAST once!
 From ancient, historical and cultural sites in all of main cities to its culture in villages, food, trekking and skiing in the north, adventure in the central desert or relaxing beside the Persian Gulf and have a dive in the south.
 There are few countries where can offer such a big variety of attractions in every corner.
 However, addressing the question “Is it safe to travel to Iran”, in mainstream media is mostly corrupted.
 Risk of war or military attack or the trending revenge thing!
 Well, as for the moment non are applicable.
 The truth is they rarely are, ever!
 As middle east has always been presented more or less through its safety risks, it’s not a new story for us.

 Regarding the risk of any military act or war, IT’S IRRELEVANT AND OUT OF THE PICTURE!
 Also, there is no protestations going on or planned for the near future.
-At this moment, due to COVID19 pandemic, traveling is not advised around the world! (updated on 17th April, 2020)
+At this moment, due to COVID19 pandemic, unnecessary traveling is not advised around the world! (updated on 1st July, 2020)

 We will update this box weekly and change it if any of those words didn’t imply anymore.